 I’d like to thank Bloomsbury for providing me a review copy.

-Biblical Criticism: A Guide for the Perplexed, by Eryl W. Davies, sets out to be an introduction to four of the most prominent and representative post-modernist hermeneutical methods used in biblical studies.
+Biblical Criticism: A Guide for the Perplexed, by Eryl W. Davies, is an introduction to four of the most prominent and representative post-modernist hermeneutical methods used in biblical studies.
 It is a quick read (the body is just over 120 pages) that is well-documented and has a very useful bibliography (40+ pages of end matter).
 Davies’ writing is easy to follow and can be read very rapidly without a significant loss in comprehension, which is very appropriate (and welcome) in primer on methodologies like this.
 The book consists of an introduction, four chapters (each dedicated to one method), and a conclusion.

 Davies chooses for his discussion four contemporary hermeneutical methods that have become prominent in contemporary biblical studies: reader-response criticism, feminist biblical criticism, ideological criticism, and post-colonial criticism.
 He acknowledges that this is only a small selection from the array of methods that have set themselves up to one degree or another in opposition to historical-criticism.
 His selection is justified in a couple of different ways.
 First, he focuses on post-modern and reader-centered approaches rather than mid-20th-century structuralist and text-centered approaches.
 This is a reasonable focus since the latter have been a part of biblical studies for more than a generation, now, and have many volumes dedicated to them.
 As for post-modernist approaches, on the other hand, while they have been prominent in general literary criticism, linguistics, and semiotics since the 1970s, it has not really been until especially the last 20 years that these methods have enjoyed widespread usage in biblical studies that now makes up a very large minority of published studies and paper presentations.
 Second, his selection of these four post-modern approaches as opposed to other well-known methods (e.g. deconstruction) is based on their relative prominence in biblical studies.
 A glance at the program for an SBL meeting will show many sections dedicated to feminist, post-colonial, and ideological criticism, but usually not one dedicated to deconstruction.
 The same goes more generally for scholarly literature published in the last 20 years.
 So while these four approaches represent only a percentage of the total number of post-modernist literary-critical methods, they represent the dominant and most influential portion of such methods used in biblical studies.